Very Berry (EP)

-Very Berry is the debut EP by South Korean girl group Berry Good.
+Very Berry is the EP by South Korean girl group Berry Good.
 The album contains seven tracks and is led by title track "Angel".
 It was released on April 20, 2016, as result of the crowdfunding campaign launched on March 11 on Makestar.
 The ₩10 million goal was reached in ten days.

+The song "Love Letter" was released as the group's debut single album on May 22, 2014, one day after its music video.
+It is a remake of the song released by Click-B in 2000.